Lotus E23 Hybrid

 Images of the 2015 car were released on 26 January 2015.

 The Lotus-Mercedes partnership was originally intended to last for six years (until 2020), but was terminated five years earlier as the team returned to Renault power unit after a single season and thus bought ill-fated Lotus stake from 2016 onwards and renamed back to Renault Sport Formula One Team.

 Season summary

 After the team's dramatic slump in 2014, the 2015 season marked a small improvement in form.
 The car was considered an improvement compared to the disastrous Lotus E22, which suffered from reliability issues and struggling for competitiveness due to the underpowered and unreliable Renault power unit and the fundamental flaws of the E22 chassis.
 However, both driver errors and unreliability cost the team points finishes in many races, limiting the car's potential of consistent points scoring.
 Maldonado retired in 5 out of the first 6 races either due to collisions or car problems.
 Grosjean and Maldonado collided with each other, in Spain and Britain.
 A highlight of the season however was Grosjean's podium finish in Belgium.
 Lotus ended its last season with 78 points and a 6th place in the World Constructors' Championship, before its buyout from Renault Sport.

 Sponsorship and livery

+The livery was completely changed with a new gold graphics design and the red accents were mostly removed while retaining the triple stars (signifying Team Enstone's three Constructors' Championships) behind the cockpit.
+The team had lost the Rexona sponsorship as Unilever switched into Williams.
+This was the final year for the following sponsors: Yotaphone, Saxo Bank, PDVSA and Proton.